-The Contractor and any sub-contractor employed on the project shall comply with all relevant legislation and regulations, including environmental legislation, and shall be responsible for ensuring their knowledge of the law in St Vincent is current before beginning work on site.
+The Contractor shall comply with all relevant legislation and regulations, including environmental legislation, and shall be responsible for ensuring their knowledge of the law in St Vincent is current before beginning work on site.

 The Physical Planning Unit is responsible for the implementation of the Town and Country Planning Act and its various regulations.
 All construction shall comply with the Town and Country Planning Act, No.45, 1992.
 This Act governs the regulation of ongoing land use and development in St. Vincent and the Grenadines, ensuring that it is done systematically.